Suspense

 if not some_condition():

-It's important to suspend based on some condition, otherwise the task will be repeatedly suspended and re-run.
+It's important to suspend based on some condition that will eventually succeed, otherwise the task will be repeatedly suspended and re-run.

 Implicit suspense

-Implicit suspense is implemented by entering a 'suspense' context, specifying a timeout.
-If the timeout is reached while waiting for the result of another execution, the execution will be suspended and automatically re-started (from the beginning) after the required result becomes available:
+Implicit suspense is implemented by entering a 'suspense' context, optionally specifying a timeout.
+If the timeout is reached while waiting for the result of another execution, the execution will be suspended and automatically re-started (from the beginning) after the required result becomes available.
+If no timeout is specified, the execution will suspend if the result isn't available immediately.

 @cf.task()